-There are several A wide variety of Federal, State, and County agencies which have regulatory authority over the siting regulate and permitting of electrical monitor development of renewable energy and transmission power linesline siting in Imperial County and their responsibilities often overlap.
+A wide variety of Federal, State, and County agencies regulate and monitor development of renewable energy and transmission line siting in Imperial County and their responsibilities often overlap.
 Government agencies use permits to exercise their discretionary power or require developers to conform to regulatory conditions.
-California.
-Each The permits require developers to conform with all agency has specific areas of oversight or circumstances when that oversight occurs and which is outlined below.
-However, in all cases power electrical transmission linesregulations and regulatory conditions established by other agencies with jurisdictional authority.
-All discretionary decisions for permits must undergo environmental review prior to a siting decision being made.
-If the line is intrastate and does not cross federal lands, then the proposed line must undergo environmental review according to the guidelines set out inbe preceded by appropriate environmental review pursuant to the National Environmental Policy Act (NEPA) and/or the California Environmental Quality Act (CEQA).
-Depending on the type of operator (municipal vs investor owned utility, etc) the agency responsible for environmental oversight can change.
+The permits require developers to conform with all agency regulations and regulatory conditions established by other agencies with jurisdictional authority.
+All discretionary decisions for permits must be preceded by appropriate environmental review pursuant to the National Environmental Policy Act (NEPA) and/or the California Environmental Quality Act (CEQA).
 Permits often stipulate conditions to mitigate potential environmental impacts and implement monitoring programs to assure conformance with permit conditions over the life of the project.